SESYNC-ci/basic-git-lesson/docs/_slides/terms.md

 *[Image][using-branches] by Atlassian / [CC BY]*
 {:.captioned}

-After the merge commit has been created locally, the same situtation now exists that was depicted above for a **push** that the origin will accept.
+After the merge commit has been created locally, the same situation now exists that was depicted above.
+The conflict has been resolved and the origin will now accept a **push**.
 {:.notes}

 [using-branches]: https://www.atlassian.com/git/tutorials/